Clinical Psychology (UTSC)

 Department Code: 2001

 The only date available for me to complete the GRE general and psychology subject tests is after the supporting documentation deadline.
-Can I still apply?
+Can I still apply? ***UPDATE: GRE Scores will not be required for the 2021-22 admissions cycle***

 We cannot guarantee that application materials received after the deadline will be reviewed.
 However, you are still welcome to apply if you feel your application would still be considered competitive without these results.
 Please note however if you are invited to interview and an offer is made, your offer would be conditional pending your GRE results.

-What scores are considered to be competitive for the GRE General and Psychology Subject tests?
+What scores are considered to be competitive for the GRE General and Psychology Subject tests? ***UPDATE: GRE Scores will not be required for the 2021-22 admissions cycle***

 Criteria for competitive scores are determined by means of comparison to other applicant scores in any given year.